Javea Port (Puerto de Xàbia): A Complete Guide

 They’ll ask you which tapa you prefer from their selection, and you can try a new one with each drink you order.

-They also do some mean cocktail fishbowl!
-Be warned, if you’re visiting from the UK or the US, you’ll likely be overwhelmed by Spanish alcoholic spirit measures, so do pace yourself.
+They also do a mean cocktail fishbowl!
+Be warned – if you’re visiting from the UK or US, you’ll likely be overwhelmed by Spanish alcoholic spirit measures, so do pace yourself.

 Javea Port Market